 Questions?
 Please direct inquiries to firstname.lastname@example.org with the subject “LAPP Program”

-Community Impact Contracts provide support for near-term activities that help local collaborations take meaningful steps toward planning or implementing multi-sector data systems.
-Up to $25,000 is available to successful applicants.
+Community Impact Contracts provided support for near-term activities that help local collaborations take meaningful steps toward planning or implementing multi-sector data systems.
+This program will be changing in 2021 to emphasize a cohort approach that examines ways to shift power to community-led organizations in these collaborations.

-On October 26, 2021 at 1:30 pm EST, a 90-minute webinar will be held to provide a detailed description of the program and application process.
+View our 90-minute webinar to receive a detailed description of the program and application process.
 Registration is encouraged (click here) even if you cannot attend, as a recording will be available immediately following and sent to all those registered.
-If there are issues in attending or accessing a recorded webinar, please contact Melissa Moorehead at email@example.com after October 26 and our team will work to get you the information you need.
+If there are issues in attending or accessing a recorded webinar, please contact Melissa Moorehead at email@example.com and our team will work to get you the information you need.

 Who should apply?
-Members of place-based collaborations that have an actionable opportunity to advance their community’s data sharing efforts that is strategic, timely, actionable, replicable, and targeted.
+Members of place-based collaborations that have an actionable opportunity to advance their community’s data sharing efforts with a focus on equity and sharing power with community members.

 DASH Mentor Program